Modeling the Economic Impacts of AI Openness Regulation: Analysis of Regulation Effects

 \begin{proposition} The indifference curve separating fully closed from partially open strategies in the space of regulation profiles $(p, \theta)$ is defined by $p = \theta ( \delta + \frac{\alpha_0 }{\alpha_1} - \epsilon - c_\omega ) \alpha_1$.
 For any $p < \theta ( \delta + \frac{\alpha_0 }{\alpha_1} - \epsilon - c_\omega ) \alpha_1$, $G$ fully closes the model. \end{proposition}

 \textbf{Regulation can lead to deadweight loss.} The area above the indifference curve illustrates an outcome where openness regulation lowers both players' utilities without yielding any openness improvements (Figure \ref{fig:indif_curve}).
 There are no corresponding improvements to $\alpha_1$ in this region because $D$ cannot contribute via fine-tuning efforts.
-Above the indifference curve, any increases to the penalty directly deduct from $G$'s utility because the model stays fully closed, while decreasing $D$'s revenue share because $\delta \rightarrow 1$.
-Extreme combinations of $(p, \theta)$ do not just produce deadweight loss but cause $G$ to withdraw from the market entirely.
-When both the penalty and threshold are too high, $G$ abstains from releasing the model.
-This represents the worst-case outcome because no positive utility can be generated, and the condition $\omega^* > \frac{1-\delta}{c_\omega - \delta}$ identifies the precise boundary where $G$'s withdrawal occurs.
+Above the indifference curve, any increases to the penalty directly deduct from $G$'s utility because the model stays fully closed. $D$'s revenue share is also reduced because the bargain shifts in $G$'s favor as the penalty is increased.
+Extreme combinations of $(p, \theta)$ do not just produce deadweight loss but cause $G$ to withdraw from the market entirely by abstaining, which represents the worst-case outcome because no positive utility can be generated.